kamilazdybal/being-an-academic/README.md

 - [🎥 *How to be an awesome supervisor*, Tara Brabazon](https://youtu.be/0uiHwHfssAw?si=hKS-P-3iXpnNq8Hl)

+↑ Beautiful discussion on being an ethical and caring academic supervisor.

 ### "The Pernicious PhD Supervisor" series by Prof. Tara Brabazon

 This amusing series have taught me the taxonomy of the types of supervisors that I would like *not* to become 😉